RubmdHealth TipComplex Connection Between Weight and Diabetes

 When most people think of diabetes, they picture someone who is overweight or obese.
 It’s a common misconception that excess body weight is the sole precursor to diabetes.
 While it is true that obesity is a significant risk factor for type 2 diabetes, the dynamics of this condition are far more complex than a simple weight-number correlation.

-Before we dive deeper into the topic, it’s essential to distinguish between the two primary types of diabetes: type 1 and type 2.
+Before we look into the topic, it’s essential to distinguish between the two primary types of diabetes: type 1 and type 2.

 Type 1 Diabetes